cis198-2016s/slides/01/content.md

     - `v1` gets allocated as a Vector object on the stack with a pointer to the data, `[1,2,3]`, which is allocated on the _heap_
 - `let v2 = v1;`
-    - We don't want to copy the data, since that's expensive
+    - We don't want to copy the data, since that's expensive.
-    - we don't want to have two pointers to the same data, since that's not safe
+    - we don't want to have two pointers to the same data, since that's not safe.
-    - So: move the pointer that `v1` holds into `v2`, and declare `v1` invalid
+    - So: move the pointer that `v1` holds into `v2`, and declare `v1` invalid.
 - `println!("{}", v1[2]);`
-    - we know that `v1` is no longer a valid variable binding, so this throws an error.
+    - Since we know that `v1` is no longer a valid variable binding, this throws an error.
-- Rust can reason about this at compile time
+- Rust can reason about this at compile time.

 ---
 ### `Copy` Types ###